CodeRed is now LookoutAlert.

 The company name hasn’t changed; LookoutAlert is a new, different service that’s taking over from CodeRed.
 By the end of June ’22, CodeRed will no longer be sending out alerts.
 Instead, LookoutAlert will do that job.

 Why the change?
-The word your C.A.R.E.
-Board has had is that LookoutAlert is more flexible and better able to communicate with those who are part of the system.
+Your C.A.R.E.
+Board has been told that LookoutAlert is more flexible and better able to communicate with those who are part of the system.
 LookoutAlert covers most of Jefferson County (see below for more information on which sections of Jeffco are not covered).

 Here’s the catch: if you’re not signed up, you’re not going to get the alerts.
 So here’s what you need to do: sign up.